U.S.-Approved Arms for Libya Rebels Fell Into Jihadis’ Hands

-“To do this right, you have to have on-the-ground intelligence and you have to have experience,” said Vali Nasr, a former State Department adviser who is now dean of the To view links or images in this forum your post count must be 10 or greater.
-You currently have 0 posts.
+“To do this right, you have to have on-the-ground intelligence and you have to have experience,” said Vali Nasr, a former State Department adviser who is now dean of the Paul H. Nitze School of Advanced International Studies

 , part of Johns Hopkins University.
 “If you rely on a country that doesn’t have those things, you are really flying blind.
 When you have an intermediary, you are going to lose control.”